 Everest Base Camp Trek is one of the most popular trekking destinations in the whole world.
 The trekking itinerary offers extraordinary views of some of the highest peaks of the whole world.
 This hiking itinerary is not only an opportunity to enjoy the adventure and excitement but also the chance to experience the localities of the Khumbu Region.

-The trekking trip starts from a short scenic flight to one of the dangerous airports of the world, the Lukla airport.
+The trekking trip starts from a short scenic flight to a small airport of Lukla, also known as Tenzing Hillary Airport.
 This flight offers you the first views of the high peaks of the Everest Mountain Ranges.
 From Lukla, you will start your journey to arrive at the base of Everest through the Sagarmatha National Park trails which starts from the village of Monjo.

 Apart from the climb to the Everest Base Camp, you will also summit the 5545 meters' high peak of Kala Patthar.
 The peak offers extraordinary views of the Everest and other high peaks.
 Besides that, explore one of the oldest monasteries of the Khumbu Region, the Tengboche Monastery.

 Colorful prayer flags, inscribed-mani walls, antique monasteries, and not to mention the royal snowcapped peaks, make this trekking trip one of the greatest.
 One of the villages called Namche Bazaar will be of a peak interest for you as the village is used as a major trading hub by the Sherpas of the region.

 Explore the sub-tropical to alpine vegetation and the like-wildlife inside the Sagarmatha National Park.
 Get close views of the high peaks of the Mount Everest and such other peaks like Lhotse, Nuptse, Changtse, and so on.
 Enjoy your time in the Khumbu Region.

 Day 02: Flight to Lukla and trek to Phakding (2,652m/8,700ft) 3 hrs